-Hear our voices is a peer support group led by a trained facilitator for people who have lived experience of elder abuse - listen to a series of rceordings by participants in the project.
+Hear Our Voices is a peer support group led by a trained facilitator for people who have lived experience of elder abuse - listen to a series of recordings by participants in the project.

 Listen to the Introduction first - it may take a couple of seconds to load!

 An introduction to the Sherwood Neighbourhood Centre's podcast program Hear our Voices

 Lucilla explains that she worked hard to establish a good life in Australia, and she succeeded.
 She had a job, a group of friends and a good house to raise her children in.
 Although it troubled her, she kept the abuse she experienced from her friends.
 As she got older her health deteriorated and things got harder for her… Eventually one event sparked some big changes for her and here she talks about how she took control.

 Dianna was trying to support her son but was also living in fear of him.
 She could find many reasons for not taking action against him but ultimately, she did.
 It was a journey for both of them.

 Eileen recalls her distress after a visit from family deteriorated into a very intimidating situation and she was told not to make any further contact.
 In her younger life she also experienced abuse but, it was a secret then.
 Here she takes the opportunity to share her story.

 Mary was a successful businesswoman and never thought it could happen to her.
 In poor health and no longer able to work she found herself homeless as a consequence of elder abuse.
 Here she describes the difficulties she experienced on her path to a new and independent life.